bvbohnen/X3_Customizer/README.md

 Setup:
   * Transforms will operate on source files (eg. tships.txt) which need to be set up prior to running this tool.
 Source files can be extracted using X3 Editor 2 if needed.
 Source files may be provided after any other mods have been applied.

   * Source files need to be located in a folder underneath the specified AP addon directory, and will have an internal folder structure matching that of the files in the normal addon directory.
+A special case is made for .obj files in the L folder above the addon directory; these should be placed in source_folder/L.

   * The user must write a Python script which will specify paths and control the customizer by calling transforms.
+This script will be called by the customizer and run once.
+The quickest way to set this up would be to edit the example file.
+Included in the repository is User_Transforms_Mine, the author's personal set of transforms, which can be checked for futher examples of how to use most transforms available.

   * Output files will be generated in the addon directory matching the folder structure in the source folder.
 Non-transformed files will generate output files.
 Files which do not have a name matching the requirement of any transform will be ignored and not copied.
 In some cases, files may be generated one directory up, in the presumed Terran Conflict folder.